mansi142003/freifunkpro/_projects/_template.md

 issues:
 - link to issue 1
 - link to issue 2
-size: 175 hours # choose between 175 hours and 350 hours
+size: 175 hours # choose between 90 hours, 175 hours and 350 hours
 markdown: filename of your md file
 mentors:
 - name: public name of mentor 1